jonrandy/metho/README.md

 object[property](x)
 ```
 There is a slight performance hit when not using `outerSyntax` - hence the reason for the switch.
 To specify more than one target for the function, you should pass an array of targets.

+**Important note** - it has been pointed out that functions with a default argument(s) that start from the first argument do not seem to work correctly with the `add` method.
+Whilst they do *seem* to behave oddly, they are actually behaving correctly as they do not actually *expect* any arguments (for a clearer explanation, see the information about [`function.length`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/length) on MDN).
+If you want to add such methods you should use the `addWithParams` method directly.

 ### `addWithParams(targetOrTargets, function, [options={}])`
 Adds a 'dynamic property` that can accept parameters